 First – if the word “Bloom” doesn’t yet resonate with you in Postgres context, I’d recommend to read my previous introductory post on the topic here.
 This one is a follow up with an aim to set up a simple demo use case to exemplify “fields of application” for Bloom and to also gauge pros/cons/performance in comparison to B-tree.

-So to get started we would first need some kind of “close to real life” test case to visualize and remember the problem better in our heads.
+So to get started, we would first need some kind of “close to real life” test case to visualize and remember the problem better in our heads.
 As explained in the previous post – for Bloom to make sense, we would need a query/table with many columns which are queried in random combinations… but with only integer/text data types and equality operators, options are a bit limited.
-After scrolling around a bit I couldn’t spot any suitable test sets (for example from here), so I decided still to look at the ceiling and pictured a simple table from an online car dealership domain where Bloom would be a good fit in addition to being easily digestable for our brains.
+After scrolling around a bit I couldn’t spot any suitable test sets (for example from here), so I decided still to look at the ceiling and pictured a simple table from an online car dealership domain where Bloom would be a good fit in addition to being easily digestible for our brains.

 The online car dealership